-One of our primary objectives is to investigate whether this connection between radio jets and ionized outflows, potentially driven by compact jets, occurs in typical AGN at cosmic noon ($z \sim 1-3$) using targets selected from SUPER survey \citep[SINFONI Survey for Unveiling the Physics and Effects of Radiative Feedback;][]{Circosta+18}.
+One of our primary objectives is to investigate whether this connection between radio jets and ionized outflows, potentially driven by compact jets, occurs in typical AGNs at cosmic noon ($z \sim 1-3$) using targets selected from the SUPER Survey \citep[SINFONI Survey for Unveiling the Physics and Effects of Radiative Feedback;][]{Circosta+18}.
 Therefore, we present a pilot study (first three targets) on a well-defined sample of radiatively efficient AGN with ionized gas winds from this survey.
-Two out of three objects exhibit lower radio power than \citet{Nesvadba+17} targets (see Section \ref{sec:sample}); in this sense, our sample is complementary to their sample.
+Two out of the three objects exhibit a lower radio power than the targets of \citet{Nesvadba+17} (see Section \ref{sec:sample}).
+In this sense, our sample is complementary to their sample.

 This paper is organized as follows: Section \ref{sec:sample} introduces our sample.
-Section \ref{sec:radio} describes the radio observations and ionized gas data utilized in this study.
+In Section \ref{sec:radio}, we describe the radio observations and ionized gas data utilized in this study.
 In Section \ref{sec:radio_results}, we describe the radio analysis and results.
 The connection between radio emission and ionized gas is presented in Section \ref{sec:radio_gas}.
 In Section \ref{sec:Radio_outflow}, we investigate the connection between radio emission and outflows in ionized gas, contextualizing our findings within previous results from the literature.
 Section \ref{sec:conclusions} provides a summary of our conclusions.
-Throughout this work, we adopt the following cosmological parameters: $\Omega_{M}$=0.3, $\Omega_{\Lambda}$ = 0.7, and $H_{0}$ = 70 \kms.
-All maps are shown with north up and east left.
+Throughout this work, we adopted the following cosmological parameters: $\Omega_{M}$=0.3, $\Omega_{\Lambda}$ = 0.7, and $H_{0}$ = 70 \kms.
+All maps are shown with north up and east to the left.